 It’s pretty clear that this Savory Stuffed Butternut Squash recipe was designed with seasonality in mind.
 That said, if I wanted to incorporate even more seasonal flavors, I may swap in a tart Granny Smith apple in place of the sweet red apple the recipe calls for.

 While this recipe is already pretty heart-healthy as it is, you may want to make additional adjustments based on your specific dietary needs.
 For example, if I were looking to further lower my cholesterol, I may decide to swap out the ground turkey for a healthier textured vegetable protein (TVP) option.

 Below are a few additional modifications that could be made to this recipe that can help to make it more your own:

 - Swap your gourd or squash with any of the following: Acorn squash, butternut squash, pumpkin, large yellow squash, or zucchini.

 - Pick your protein: no salt added canned beans, textured vegetable protein, lean ground turkey or bison

 - Change up the whole grain with any of the following: brown rice, quinoa, whole grain couscous, or long grain wild rice.

 - Mix up your Vegetables/greens with any of the following: onion, celery, carrots, broccoli, kale, or spinach.

-- Change up the sweetness or tartness with any of the following: apples, pears, tomatoes, or low sugar craisins.
+- Change up the sweetness or tartness with any of the following: apples, pears, tomatoes, or low-sugar dried cranberries.